mohamedirfansh/NTUOSS-IntroFrontEnd-Workshop/README.md

 > Note: JavaScript is not a statically typed language.
 So there is no need to declare the data type.

 ### Conditional Statements
 Conditional statements are used to perform different actions based on different conditions.
-In JavaScript the look like this:
+In JavaScript they look like this:
 ```javascript
 if (x > 10) {
   console.log("x is greater than 10");